dfrank6/Brainwave-Music-Generation/README.md

 Here is a link to our most recent performance: https://www.youtube.com/watch?v=jU2PflnULj0 I am in the middle.

+I've also added some audio samples of the latest iteration.

 This is a fun project, and we are curious and excited to see how it keeps evolving!